Working from home isn’t for everyone. And when you work from home with kids running around, it’s even more of a challenge.

 Despite the benefits of working at home – more facetime with your kids, flexible hours and saving on child care costs, just to name a few – it can be a struggle.
 I’ve been doing it for most of the past 10 years, so I can relate.

-Here in Michigan in late January 2019, frigid temperatures mean the work-kid balance in many households has been thrown off due to multiple snow and “cold” days closing schools.
+Here in Michigan, frigid temperatures mean the work-kid balance in many households could be thrown off due to multiple snow and “cold” days closing schools.

 If that’s the case for you, consider these 12 tips to make days you work from home with kids a bit more manageable.